Summer Group & Conference Housing

 IUPUI Smoke Free Policy

 IUPUI is a smoke-free campus.
-Smoking is prohibited on all university owned and operated property; this includes University Tower and the Riverwalk Apartments.
+Smoking is prohibited on all university owned and operated property; this includes University Tower, North Hall and the Riverwalk Apartments.
 Smoking is not permitted in university owned, leased, or operated licensed vehicles.
 Advertising, sales, or promotion of tobacco products and the sponsoring of campus events by tobacco companies or tobacco-promoting organizations for the purpose of promoting tobacco related products is not permitted.

 Because the cost of damage is not included in the housing rates, the group will be responsible for damages caused by participants.
 The Office of Housing and Residence Life, in conjunction with conference planners, will try to identify the responsible individual or individuals before the conference closes however, the group assumes responsibility for all damages (see below).
-In general, damage charges are based upon a reasonable cost of repair and the administrative time required to address the damage issue.
+In general, damage charges are based upon a reasonable cost of repair.

 Activities that result in damage charges include, but are not limited to: